 Many of your vulnerable clients with Personal Injury (PI) trusts received their settlements many years ago, based on them receiving interest on their lump sum, sufficient to cover the cost of their future care.
 As interest rates on savings have dropped significantly, their capital is not earning sufficient interest to meet the cost of care for the rest of the individual’s life.
 This is particularly a problem as people’s care needs increase as they get older, yet their available funds have substantially reduced.

-For children, or adults lacking capacity, a Professional Deputy or Trustee will usually manage their PI settlement.
+Where you are acting as a Professional Deputy or Trustee for a child, or an adult lacking capacity, you will usually manage their PI settlement.
 The Office of the Public Guardian (OPG) Professional Deputies standards guidance makes it clear that the Professional Deputy has a duty to claim all sources of public funding for which their client is eligible.

 Finally, those people without fault-based injuries do not have settlements and will need to rely heavily on publicly funded health and social care services.